PeterShinners/comp/design/tag.md

 Tags are compile-time tokens that serve as values, types, and dispatch mechanisms.
 They form hierarchical taxonomies that enable polymorphic behavior, provide enumerated constants, and create extensible categorization systems.
 Tags are always prefixed with `#` when referenced and use reversed hierarchy notation where the most specific part comes first.

 The tag system bridges multiple roles - they work as simple enumerations, as type markers that influence shape matching, and as dispatch keys for polymorphic functions.
 Tags are declarative entities that are fully resolved and validated at module build time, ensuring type safety and enabling compile-time optimizations.
 This versatility makes them fundamental to Comp's approach to categorization and polymorphism.
+For information about how tags integrate with shape validation, see [Shapes, Units, and Type System](shape.md).

 ## Tag Definition and Hierarchy